epsylon3/odbgscript/doc/ReadMe.txt

 GN addr
 -------
-Gets the symbolic name of specified address (ex the API it poits to) Sets the reserved $RESULT variable to the name.
+Get the symbolic name of specified address (ex the API it points to) Set the reserved $RESULT variable to the name.
 If that name is an API
 $RESULT_1 is set to the library (ex kernel32) and $RESULT_2 to the name of the API (ex ExitProcess).
 Example:
 	gn 401000

 GO addr
 -------
-Executes to specified address (like G in SoftIce)
+Execute to specified address (like G in SoftIce)
 Example:
 	go 401005

 GOPI addr, index, info
 ----------------------
-Gets information about operands of asm command
+Get information about operands of asm command

 "index" is between 1 and 3